Rungsted: History

 Rungsted's inn, Rungsted Kro, is first mentioned in the beginning of the 16th century but it is probably much older.
 The inn moved in 1803, and the buildings were renamed Rungstedlund.

 Marina

 Rungsted Marina has room for approximately 800 boats.
 It is home to many restaurants, including a MASH steakhouse and a Sticks'n'Sushi.

 Sport

 The neighborhood has many sports facilities and venues, and the ice hockey club Rungsted IK is housed in Rungsted Skøjtehal.

 Transport

-Rungsted also has a train station - Rungsted Kyst Station.
+Rungsted also has a train station - Rungsted Kyst railway station.